-Taking simple precautions can help you prevent frozen pipes this winter
+Simple precautions can help prevent frozen pipes

 - Insulate all exposed pipes in your basement, attic, and outside walls, as well as under your home.
 Follow manufacturer's instructions when using heat tape, as improper usage can create a fire hazard.
 Also, be aware that heat tape can wear out, so be sure to check it before the winter months arrive.

 - Attach a large manila tag to the water main shut off to clearly label it for anyone in the house to find.
 Make sure you and all members of your household know how to shut off the water in case a pipe should burst.

 - Disconnect garden hoses, and shut off and drain water from pipes leading to outside faucets.

 - Winterize sprinkler systems according to the manufacturer's recommendations.
 Using a compressor to blow out excess water may be the best way to prevent frozen pipes.
 As there are safety issues involved, you may want to hire a contractor to perform this work if you are uncomfortable doing it yourself.